SachinMaharana/ceph-ansible-custom/README.md

 # Documentation

 Please refer the following repo to create vm's for ceph-cluster creation in AWS.
+An inventroy is automatically created.

-As this is for testing and learning creation of ceph cluster, this setup shouldn't be used for prodcution purpose.
+Note: As this is for testing and learning creation of ceph cluster, this setup shouldn't be used for prodcution purpose.

 [Create ceph cluster in aws](https://github.com/SachinMaharana/ceph-cluster-vms)